SilverGuild/SG_frontend/README.md

 Two layers, deliberately kept separate so the runners don't collide:

 - **Unit & component** — Jest (configured through `next/jest`) in a `jsdom` environment with React Testing Library.
 Tests live as `src/**/*.test.{ts,tsx}` or under `__tests__/`.
 Coverage uses the V8 provider with a **70%** global threshold (branches, functions, lines, statements).
 Run with `npm test` or `npm run test:coverage`.
 - **End-to-end** — Playwright against Chromium, with the base URL pointed at `http://localhost:3001`.
 The config auto-starts the dev server before the run (reusing an existing one outside CI), so `npm run test:e2e` works from a cold start.
-Specs live in `e2e/tests/` and match `*.spec.ts`.
+Specs live in `e2e/tests/`, match `*.spec.ts`, and are type-checked via a separate `tsconfig.e2e.json`.

 Jest ignores the `/e2e` directory and Playwright only matches `.spec.ts`, so the two suites never pick up each other's files.

+**Test data.** Unit and component tests build their inputs from typed factories in `src/test/factories/` (e.g. `makeCharacter` / `makeCharacters`, `makeUser` / `makeUsers`) rather than from shared static fixtures.
+Each factory returns a fully-typed object with sensible defaults and accepts a `Partial<…>` overrides argument, so a test states only the fields it cares about and gets valid data for the rest.
+Defaults mirror the backend's domain rules (valid class/subclass and race/subrace/language pairings, XP derived from level), keeping fixtures consistent with what the API actually produces.

 ## Current Status